Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 # Options Trading

 Buy and sell call and put options on major token pairs.
-Options provide leveraged exposure, hedging capabilities, and income generation through premium collection.
+Options provide leveraged exposure, hedging capabilities, and defined risk through transparent on-chain pricing.

 ## At a Glance

-- Trade call and put options on major token pairs
+- Trade call and put options on major token pairs (ETH, BTC)
-- RFQ system provides competitive pricing from market makers
+- Direct pool-based purchasing with instant premium calculation
+- Options as ERC721 NFTs - transferable and composable
+- Exercise window: 1 hour before expiry
+- Auto-exercise for in-the-money options at expiration
-- Real-time execution with sub-10ms settlement on MegaETH
+- On-chain settlement in USDC
-- Covered calls and cash-secured puts for yield generation
-- Protective puts for hedging and risk management
 - Defined maximum loss for option buyers

 ## Option Basics

 ### What Are Options?

-Options give the right, but not obligation, to buy or sell a token at a specific price:
+Options give the right, but not obligation, to profit from price movements:

-**Call Option**: Right to BUY token at strike price.
+**Call Option**: Profit when price rises above strike price.

-**Put Option**: Right to SELL token at strike price.
+**Put Option**: Profit when price falls below strike price.

 ### Key Terms

-**Strike Price**: Price at which you can exercise the option.
+**Strike Price**: Price at which profit is calculated.

-**Expiration**: Date when option expires (becomes worthless if not exercised).
+**Expiration**: Date when option expires.

-**Premium**: Price paid to buy the option or received when selling.
+**Premium**: Price paid upfront to buy the option.

 **Underlying**: The token the option is based on (e.g., ETH).

+**Exercise Window**: 1-hour period before expiry when option can be exercised.

-**In-the-Money (ITM)**: Option has intrinsic value.
+**In-the-Money (ITM)**: Option has profit potential.
 - Call: Underlying price > strike
 - Put: Underlying price < strike

-**Out-of-the-Money (OTM)**: Option has no intrinsic value, only time value.
+**Out-of-the-Money (OTM)**: Option has no intrinsic value.
 - Call: Underlying price < strike
 - Put: Underlying price > strike